Below are Cluster Leaders, Executive Committee, and Advisory Committee members.

-Marguerite Holloway serves as an Advisory Board Member.
+Marguerite Holloway serves as an Advisory Committee Member.

 Kavita Sivaramakrishnan is a public health historian with a focus on the history of medical global health concerns.
 Her most recent research is on the cultural politics of aging in South Asia.
 Prior to joining the Mailman School faculty as assistant professor of Sociomedical Sciences, Kavita was a David Bell Research Fellow at the Center for Population Studies and Development Studies at Harvard University and also was awarded the Balzan Fellowship for her work on social inequalities and health by University College London.
 Her training in history at Trinity College, Cambridge University and experience in archival work, policy debates and public health practice in developing settings brings together a rich interdisciplinary perspective anchored in rigorous historical method.

-Kavita Sivaramakrishnan co-leads the Global Histories of Science Research Cluster and sits as a Steering Committee Member.
+Kavita Sivaramakrishnan co-leads the Global Histories of Science Research Cluster and sits as an Executive Committee Member.
 During the 2019-2020 academic year, Kavita also served as the Center's Interim Director.

 Julia Hirschberg was among the first to combine Natural Language Processing approaches to discourse and dialogue with speech research.
 She pioneered techniques in text analysis for prosody assignment in Text-to-Speech synthesis at Bell Laboratories in the 1980s and 1990s, developing corpus-based statistical models based upon syntactic and discourse information which are in general use today in text-to-speech (TTS) systems.
 She joined the Columbia faculty as a Professor in the Department of Computer Science in 2002.
 She and her students have continued and extended research on spoken dialogue systems; on the automatic classification of trust, charisma, deception and emotion from speech; on speech summarization; prosody translation, hedging behavior in text and speech, text-to-speech synthesis, and speech search in low resource languages.
 She also holds several patents in TTS and in speech search.
 She now serves on the IEEE Speech and Language Processing Technical Committee, the Executive Board of the CRA, the AAAI Council, the Executive Board of the NAACL, and the board of the CRA-W. She was elected to the American Philosophical Society in 2014 and as an Honorary Member of the Association for Laboratory Phonology in the same year.